vgkortsas/Transformer_language_translation/README.md

-# Transformer model for language translation
+# Transformer from "Attention is all you need" for language translation

 My own implementation of the Transformer, a network architecture that is based solely on attention mechanisms without any use of LSTMs or RNNs.
 I applied the Transformer to translate sentences from Portuguese to English.

 ## Project